gammy/macbook8-1_archlinux/README.md

 * Login as your nonroot user, hopefully straight into pekwm
 * Configure your network from `wicd-gtk` to get online
 * Unmute audio from `pavucontrol`
+* Unplug the mains and run powertop (optionally installed earlier) in calibration mode as root.
+Leave the computer alone durig this process
+ - `powertop --calibrate`
 * Copy configuration files from this repository to change mousepad and keyboard behavior, among other things (have a look at the configuration files and edit them first):
 <pre><code>
 pacman -S git